sigstore/timestamp-authority/README.md

 The service can be configured to monitor the time from other trusted NTP sources and compare with the host's time.
-If too few NTP servers respons, or the time difference is greater than the current configured threshold, the metric `timestamp_authority_ntp_errors_total` is incremented.
+If too few NTP servers respond, or the time difference is greater than the current configured threshold, the metric `timestamp_authority_ntp_errors_total` is incremented.
 Note that the service does _not stop issuing timestamps_.
-It's up to the operator to configure necessary controls to prevent issuing timestamps when the time drift is great than what's stated in the timestamping policy.
+It's up to the operator to configure necessary controls to prevent issuing timestamps when the time drift is greater than what's stated in the timestamping policy.

 ## Security